axespinal/meridian/README.md

 Learn more about this project at https://axelespinal.com/projects/meridian.

+## **Project Meridian is still under development.**

-PCB and Schematics are available in the `kicad` directory.
+Unfinished PCB and Schematics are available in the `kicad` directory.

+Firmware is available in the `arduino` directory.
+Pin configuration may change during development.

 ## Firmware
 The firmware is written in Arduino (C++).